AhsanKhodami/CamDist/README.md

 4. **Stabilization**: Averages measurements over time and filters outliers
 5. **Result Display**: Shows measured distance in centimeters

+## Try it Now!

+An online version of the application can be accessed at [khodami.info/CamDist-trial](https://khodami.info/CamDist-trial/).

 ## Installation

 ### Direct Usage (Recommended)